satackey/action-docker-layer-caching/README.md

 ---

 By default, the cache is separated by the workflow name.
-You can configure manually cache keys.
+You can also set the cache key manually, like the official [actions/cache](https://github.com/actions/cache#usage) action.

 ```yaml
     - uses: satackey/action-docker-layer-caching@v0.0